chrisgrieser/obsidian-quadro/README.md

 #### Using a separate vault
 It is recommended to create a separate vault for data analysis and install the plugin there, for several reasons:
-- QDA does not follow the "common logic of note-taking," thus often requiring a different set of plugins and settings from your regular vault.
+- QDA does not follow the common logic of note-taking, thus often requiring a different set of plugins and settings from your regular vault.
 - Separate vaults mean that suggestions, such as for properties, are also separated.
-- To make Obsidian easier to use for qualitative research, _Quadro_ also does some (minor) modifications to the core layout of Obsidian, for instance wider property keys.
+- To make Obsidian easier to use for qualitative research, _Quadro_ also does some (minor) modifications to the core Obsidian behavior, such as all file deletions being monitored.
-- For archival purposes, the research data is already separated.
+- For archival purposes, the research data is already separated from your notes.
-- For collaborative work in a research team, the data is stored in separately from personal notes.
+- For collaborative work in a research team, the data is stored separately from personal notes.

 #### Migrating from an existing research project with other QDA software
 Unfortunately, this is not supported.
-Main reason being that commercial QDA software use proprietary formats, the exact reason why researchers should use research software utilizing open formats to begin with.
+The main reason is that commercial QDA software uses proprietary formats, the exact reason why researchers should use research software utilizing open formats to begin with.

 If your research data is